cerbos/express-okta-cerbos/README.md

 ### Setup Environment Variables

 Make a copy of the `.env.sample` file and call it `.env`.
-You will then need to populate the feilds that begin with `OKTA_` with the information provided in the new application you created.
+You will then need to populate the fields that begin with `OKTA_` with the information provided in the new application you created.

 ```
 PORT=8080